ShashankAnand1996/Soil-Respiration-Across-Scales/README.md

 # Soil Heterotrophic Respiration

-This repository compiles and analyzes soil respiration data from point-scale observations (flux tower measurements) to global gridded satellite-based estimates.
+This repository compiles soil respiration data from point-scale observations (flux tower measurements) to global gridded satellite-based estimates.
 The goal is to support further analyses of the drivers of soil heterotrophic respiration across spatial and temporal scales.
-Data are sourced from NEON, AmeriFlux, MODIS, and FLUXCOM at multiple spatial resolutions.
+Data are sourced from NEON, AmeriFlux, MODIS, and FLUXCOM at multiple spatial and temporal resolutions.

 ---